Q. How much does Hazel cost?

 A. Hazel is not a replacement for the emergency room.
 If a child needs immediate medical attention PLEASE CALL 911.
 Hazel is not designed to replace the 9-1-1 system.

-Q. What if my child already has a primary care physician?
-Should I keep my primary care physician?
+Q. Should I keep my child's primary care physician?

 Q. How does this affect my current health insurance?